pc-magas/mkdotenv/contrib-docs/Packaging Debian and ubuntu.md

 * `keyid` is used for debian building scripts to export the keyid in ordeer to sign the packages.
 * `EMAIL` contains the email of package maintainer.
 It is used for changelog syncronization.
 * `NAME` contains the name of debian package maintainer.
 It is used for changelog syncronization.
+* `PPA_OPVERRIDE` overrides the default ppa repository used for testing.

 All files are in `.gitignore` and never should be commited upon git.